ConradTruesdale/osticket-prereqs/README.md

 - Access CGI better known as (Common Gateway Interface)
 - Install and Enable ISS(Internet Information Service
 - Create and access your Rewrite Moduel(URL) the address of website
-- Create and generate PHP(personal home page)
+- Create and generate PHP:personal home page
-- Download and access VC(visual C++)
+- Download and access <b>VC<b>:visual C++
-- MySQL access an open source data base that powers content management
+- MySQL: access an open source data base that powers the content you are creating and/or using

 <h2>Configuration Steps</h2>